 You will notice that most modern resumes look similar, and contain a skills section, if not fully fledged, then at least in a tab on the side.

-Do you have skills that you want to highlight for your employer?
+Do you have a list of skills to put on your resume?
 Or perhaps you have some skills that don’t warrant a full bullet point elsewhere, but you’d still like to include?
 This is where it goes.

 This will help pass through the ATS systems.
 Tip: ATS systems don’t look for ‘punctuality’.
 Focus on real, specialist skills.
 According to LinkedIn, these are the skills in demand: